yuriescl/dotfiles/README.md

   - Fedora.
     - Why?
       - Because after decades (literally) of using Ubuntu/Arch/Mint/PopOS/Gentoo and facing many annoying issues (including losing my system boot after a simple "apt upgrade"), Fedora has been the only distro that provides a great combination of bleeding edge but also stability.
 I don't mind reinstalling my OS once a year.
 This plus the fact that most Red Hat developers use Fedora so Fedora gets the bugfixes and improvements before any other GNOME-based distro.
 And yes I like Gnome 40 and their design philosophy (by the way, good philosophy doesn't mean no bugs, but honestly I used Cinnamon/KDE/Xfce and they're also buggy as hell).
+      - The famous Red Hat Enterprise Linux (RHEL), one of the most safest and well-maintained Linux enterprise distribution, is partially based on Fedora.
+So every update made on Fedora is in principle a future update on RHEL.
+Red Hat wants RHEL to be reliable, therefore, as a natural consequence, Fedora is made to be reliable in the first place.
+      - Not bloated by default.
+Default config is great, just works.
+Installer is simple and lets you just install the system without having to configure every single small piece of thing possible (sorry Arch - and yes I've used archinstall and it's decent - but still, Arch is for people who want to learn instead of actually get things done).
+Other distros like Ubuntu/OpenSUSE/Manjaro do work reasonably well, but don't feel clean and vanilla like Fedora.
+This is all a bit subjective, I won't elaborate.
+To summarize the main reason for Fedora: I like Red Hat software and principles, but I want fresh packages, therefore, I can't use RHEL (or any of its clones) so I just use Fedora.

 - Which IDE do I use?
   - None.
 Just NVIM + Terminal.